thomas-cleary-uwa/cits3200-unipark-booking/docs/make_booking.md

 - **Yellow:** your selected booking

 ### Day-view timetable
-To make a booking, select the arrival and departure time from a set of available time slots.
+To make a booking, select the arrival and departure time from a set of available time slots for a single bay.
 The booking details are displayed in the banner above the booking date.
 Click confirm to proceed to the next step for finalising the booking.

 ![image](https://user-images.githubusercontent.com/88474382/135708640-c0285f09-67e7-4124-9ee3-eaed779ff3fe.png)